FALL PROTECTION FAQS

 CAN I USE WERNER PRODUCTS WITH THOSE FROM ANOTHER MANUFACTURER?

-ANSI and OSHA standards emphasize compatibility of components with a fall protection system.
+ANSI and OSHA emphasize compatibility of components with a fall protection system.
 It is a good practice to ensure that all components of a personal fall arrest system are compliant of equal standards.
 WernerCo, as well as other manufacturers, may impose restrictions regarding the use of other manufacturers’ components within perspective engineered fall arrest systems.
 When a product is sold as a system, such as a temporary horizontal lifeline system, the component parts are tested as a system and are not interchangeable.
 More information can be found here:

 WHAT IS THE MAXIMUM FREE-FALL DISTANCE A WORKER CAN FALL WHILE WORKING IN A “FALL ARREST” CONDITION?